brianwatroba/soulbound/README.md

 A protocol for communities to issue proof of completion/endorsement for _anything_.

-Imagine a world where organizations can issue and govern their own blue checkmarks.
+Imagine a world where organizations issue and govern their own blue checkmarks.

-## What's included
+## Products

-### TOKEN STANDARD:
+#### TOKEN STANDARD:

-Soulbound is an open source non-transferrable token standard based on ERC1155.
+Soulbound is an open source non-transferrable token standard (ERC1155 compliant interface).
 Communities can use it to create, govern, mint, and manage the certifications that matter to them.
 (This repo).

-### DAPP FOR COMMUNITIES:
+#### DAPP FOR COMMUNITIES:

 Client app for community token management, optional custodial wallet service, and metadata storage.
 Not required, but a method for less web3 savvy communities to create and manage their tokens without having to worry about wallets and crypto complexity.

-### DAPP FOR USERS:
+#### DAPP FOR USERS:

 client app for people to view their Soulbound Tokens, prove ownership.